Table of Contents

 Henoch-Schönlein Purpura clinically diagnosed

-The HSP diagnosis is a clinically driven one, but lab investigations are required to rule out other possible causes of the condition.
-According to the American College of Rheumatology, the presence of 2 out of 4 of the features listed below has a diagnostic sensitivity of 87.1 % and specificity of 87.7 %:
+The diagnosis of HSP is a clinically driven one, but lab investigations are required to rule out other possible causes of the condition.
+According to the American College of Rheumatology, the presence of 2 out of 4 of the features listed below has a diagnostic sensitivity of 87.1 % and specificity of 87.7%:

 - Bowel angina